Asparagus with Melted Gorgonzola and Pine Nuts (Video)

 Asparagus with Melted Gorgonzola and Pine Nuts is amazing and really low in carbs; if you like asparagus and Gorgonzola you’ll love this recipe!

 My apologies to the asparagus haters; if you’re one of those people who just can’t get much asparagus love going, I think this recipe would be divine with those thin green beans that you get at Costco.
 Beans might take slightly longer to cook, but probably not much for the thin ones.
+But if you’re an asparagus lover like I am, you might want to check out my Favorite Low-Carb and Keto Asparagus Recipes; enjoy!

 (Scroll down for complete recipe including nutritional information.)